 It was previously known as Google Webmaster Central and then Google Webmaster Tools.
-In 2015, Google rebranded Google Webmaster Tools with new name Google Search Console.
-In January 2018, Google introduced a new version of the Google Search Console, with a refreshed user interface and improvements, that is Google Search Console Beta 2018.
+In 2015, Google rebranded Google Webmaster Tools with the new name Google Search Console.
+In January 2018, Google introduced a new version of the Google Search Console, with a refreshed user interface and improvements, that is Google Search Console Beta.

-As mentioned by google here are the benefits of new Google Search Console:-
+As mentioned by google here are the benefits of the new Google Search Console:-

 Why should you use Google Search Console?

 - Monitor your site’s performance in Google Search results

 - Make sure that Google can access your content

 - Submit new content for crawling and remove content you don’t want to be shown in search results

 - Create and monitor the content that delivers visually engaging search results

 - Maintain your site with minimal disruption to search performance